A Brief Guide to Providing Insights as a Service

 Process

+From a service perspective, your process needs to be seamless and easy to understand while also minimising the time the client has to invest in development and testing.
 Service Blueprinting is a commonly used technique to map a service.
-The main difference between this approach and the common process maps is that in a service blueprint, the perspective of the customer is also taken into consideration.
-A good service blueprint add equal weight to the inputs of both the service provider and the service beneficiary.
+The primary difference between this approach and standard process maps is that a service blueprint also considers the customer's perspective.
+A good service blueprint adds equal weight to the inputs of both the service provider and the service beneficiary.

 Platform